 (b) The county commission may appropriate a sum to the fund

-(c) The amount of money in the fund may not exceed twenty
+(c) The amount of money in the fund may not exceed 30 percent

-percent of the county's most recent general fund budget, as
+of the county's most recent general fund budget, as originally

-originally adopted.
-When the fund exceeds the twenty percent, the
+adopted.
+When the fund exceeds the thirty percent, the county

-county commission shall transfer the excess to any fund it
+commission shall transfer the excess to any fund it considers

 §7-21-4.
 Fund investment; usage.